Reflecting on Eid during the global pandemic

 “And I did not create the jinn and mankind except to worship Me.”
 (Qur’an 51:56)

 We may have found that on Eid al-Fitr this year, we were not able to celebrate the day in the way that we are accustomed to.
 In previous years, perhaps we always made sure we went to the mosque with our families to pray the Eid prayer.
 We would see many of our neighbours and friends from our community.
-We would greet each other and rejoice in the celebrations, thanking Allah in our du’aas for allowing us to see another Eid and have the opportunity to pray in congregation.
+And would greet each other and rejoice in the celebrations, thanking Allah in our du’aas for allowing us to see another Eid and have the opportunity to pray in congregation.

 We should not be disheartened if we were not able to pray the Eid prayer in the mosque this year with our families.
 Although it may have felt very different for us, especially if that was something we practised every year, over a period of many years.
 Feeling disappointed is natural in this situation, as we are only human.
 When there is a change in our lives or routines, it is common to feel unsettled and sometimes overwhelmed.
 However, we must try our best to look at what we do have instead of what we don’t have.
 We read in the Holy Qur’an: